-- 18. Marquee Academy of Performing Arts (Marquee) is a non-profit music school.
+- 29. Marquee Academy of Performing Arts (Marquee) is a non-profit music school.
 Its mission is "to provide an educational environment that fosters artistic growth of its students, resourcing the support and involvement of local, regional and national artists and patrons of the arts."
-(As stated in excerpts from Marquee's website received in evidence.) - 19.
-Claimant has been attending Marquee music classes after school one day a week and on Saturdays.
-His participation in Marquee's programs allows him to interact and socialize with typical peers.
+(As stated in excerpts from Marquee's website received in evidence.) - 30.
+Claimant has been attending Marquee classes after school one day after school during the week and on Saturdays, where she learns piano, dance, and singing.
+Her participation in Marquee's programs allows her to interact and socialize with typical peers.
 Marquee's executive director wrote a letter, dated February 15, 2018, which stated:

-[Claimant and his siblings] spend on-average 7 hours per week at Marquee, (3 hours on Wednesday and 4 hours on Saturday).
+[Claimant and her siblings] spend on-average 7 hours per week at Marquee, (3 hours on Wednesday and 4 hours on Saturday).
 During that time, the parents take turns being at Marquee in the waiting room while the other is out taking personal time.
 Sometimes in the waiting room, Dad works on his computer and when Mom is there, she is working or talking with other parents.
-Often the parent in the waiting room is doing homework with a child that isn't in a class; constantly interacting to [sic] the emotional needs of the children and monitoring [claimant's sister's] intense medical needs.
+Often the parent in the waiting room is doing homework with a child that isn't in a class; constantly interacting to [sic] the emotional needs of the children and monitoring [claimant's] intense medical needs.